Things to do in Page Arizona

 The canyon is split into two main canyons, Upper Antelope Canyon and Lower Antelope Canyon.
 The Lower Canyon is less expensive to visit but there are stairs, making it harder to access for the elderly and the disabled.
 For those that want to visit the canyons, the upper canyon is the better option for those that are older or have physical disabilities.

 Our best piece of advice for any visitor, get your tickets in advance.
 Tour groups fill up fast during the summer months.
 Whether you choose the Upper or Lower Falls, book well in advance.
-Several months should be enough time, but we also suggest booking the year prior to when you visit.
+Several months should be enough time, but we also suggest booking the year before your visit.

 Lower Antelope Canyon